nicoguaro/nicoguaro.github.io/posts/tech_writing/tech_writing_figs.rst

 ===============================

 I suggest starting from the nominal size of the figure in the document.
-For most of our documents the figures will remain digital and this might seem counterintuitive.
+For most of our documents, the figures will remain digital and this might seem counterintuitive.
 Nevertheless, I find this approach much easier.
 One of the reasons is that we still embed our figure in a document with a nominal size.
-Also, when thinking about fontsize it is common that we have as reference printed text.
+Also, when thinking about font size it is common that we have as reference printed text.
 On top of that, we should consider that the human eye has a resolution limit, so we can't just scale down our figures.

-Also, there is no such a thing of resolution of a digital image.
+Also, there is no such thing as resolution of a digital image.
 Resolution refers to a density of pixels per unit length.
 This makes sense when printing images, but not in the digital case.
 Nevertheless, the figures have a nominal size and hence a nominal resolution.
 That is, the number of pixels in one